lrlrlrlr/COMP9517_Project_20T3/README.md

 ## Timetable
-  1. 13:00 18th Nov Demo with Ari
+  1. 13:00 18th Nov Demo with Ari (done)
   1. 19th Nov Report should be completed and review by Ari
   1. **12:15 20th Nov.
 Demo**
   1. **11:59 21th Nov.
 Code & Report Submission**